-UAIST (Union Africaine contre les Infections Sexuellement Transmissibles) IUSTI Africa-MENA
+UAIST (Union Africaine contre les Infections Sexuellement Transmissibles) IUSTI Africa-Middle east and North Africa (MENA)

 23rd IUSTI World Congress 2022